I create content that builds and inspires passionate audiences.

 Earlier, I spent roughly five years working with the best journalists in the world at The New York Times.
 I helped launch an online global opinion section, covered breaking news as a writer and multimedia specialist, and provided superior digital news experiences to millions of people around the world.
-At Spectrum, I helped create a new, award-winning website for a team covering autism research.
+At Spectrum, I helped create an award-winning website for a team covering autism research.

-If you want to create editorially independent publications that will inform and guide the public conversation about a topic that inspires you, please reach out to me at email@example.com.
+If you want to launch digital publications that will inform and guide the public conversation about a topic that inspires you, reach out to me at firstname.lastname@example.org.

 Media Consultant (various clients) | November 2016 – Present